 The Company has adopted a capital management policy, reviewed annually, setting out the methodology and procedures to provide oversight of the Company's own funds.
 The strategic objectives articulated in the capital management policy are (i) to ensure compliance with the Company's regulatory capital requirements, (ii) to manage and allocate capital efficiently to achieve sustainable returns and facilitate growth objectives as articulated in PIE's business plans; and (iii) to consider the payment of dividend to shareholder.
 To achieve these objectives, the Company strives to maintain capital levels that are consistent with its risk appetite, corporate strategy and statutory minimum requirements, at both a point in time and on a forward-looking basis.
 The Company's time horizon for business planning is one year, however the capital planning horizon spans three years.
 High level roles and responsibilities in relation to capital management activities are outlined below.

 - Board: Sole responsibility for approving the capital management policy.
 Overall responsibility for monitoring capital management; - Audit & Risk Committee: Reviews the capital management policy and makes recommendations to the Board.
 Reviews and monitors the key capital management metrics and tolerances and presents key capital management information to the Board on an ongoing basis.
-Responsible for aligning the investment strategy and ensuring an appropriate level of funds are available to meet the Company's obligations in a timely manner and at a reasonable cost; - Finance Function: Responsible for producing the reports necessary for appropriate monitoring that the capital management policy is being followed and providing to the ARC the metrics and tolerances related to this Policy; and - Risk Management Function: Responsible for maintaining and developing the capital management policy, and for maintaining the SCR and MCR calculations, with the collaboration of the Actuarial Function.
+Responsible for aligning the investment strategy and ensuring an appropriate level of funds are available to meet the Company's obligations in a timely manner and at a reasonable cost; - Management Committee: reviews the capital management policy and the metrics and tolerance related to this Policy before presenting to the ARC.Finance Function: Responsible for producing the reports necessary for appropriate monitoring that the capital management policy is being followed and providing to the ARC the metrics and tolerances related to this Policy; at each Board meeting, the CFO shall provide an update on the capital position of the Company; - Risk Management Function: Responsible for maintaining and developing the capital management policy, and for maintaining the SCR and MCR calculations, with the collaboration of the Actuarial Function; and - Actuary: Responsible for maintaining the capital models, which amongst other things, produce the solvency capital requirement for the Company.